iotron/photon-quantum-llm-notes/quantum arena brawler/09-player-connection-management.md

 # Player Connection Management - Sports Arena Brawler

+> **Implementation Note**: The actual implementation is simpler than initially documented.
+The project uses `LocalPlayerAccess.cs` for local player management and relies on standard Quantum callbacks for connection handling.
+Code snippets with file paths marked ✓ are from actual project files; others are illustrative examples.

-Sports Arena Brawler implements a robust player connection system that handles both **local device connections** and **network connections with multiple local players per client**.
-This dual approach provides flexibility for various gameplay scenarios.
+Sports Arena Brawler implements a player connection system that handles multiple local players per client through a simplified architecture.

 ## Connection Management Architecture